Are you getting the best value for your gas and electricity?

 Please note: All results given on fuel price comparison websites are quotations only.
 You are advised to independently check and verify the figures quoted by the website provider and from alternative sources.
 Brighton & Hove City Council cannot accept responsibility or liability for prices quoted on a third party website.

 Smart meters are the new generation of gas and electricity meters being rolled out across Great Britain.
 They show you how much money you are using in pounds and pence.
 You will need to contact your gas and electricity supplier to find out how to get a smart meter installed at no extra cost.
 You can find out more information about smart meters here

 Do you know how much your home electrical appliances cost to run?

 Have you ever wondered how much your TV costs to operate for an evening's viewing or how long your washing machine will run for £1?
-You can now find out by visiting UK Power - Running Costs.
+You can now find out by visiting this interactive cost calculator.

 Energy use ratings for new appliances

 When you are thinking about buying a new household appliance such as a fridge, freezer, washing machine, tumble dryer or dishwasher, check the energy label.
 These labels give the appliance an energy efficiency rating from A (most energy efficient) to G (least energy efficient).
 An ‘A’ rated appliance will use less than half the energy of a ‘G’ rated appliance of the same type - this means half the electricity costs too!

 Have you ever wondered how efficient your central heating and hot water boiler is?

 - boilers over ten years old have nominal operating efficiencies of between 50% and 65%